vessokolev/xdrmaps/README.md

 One need to supply both the mass array and at least the default presence array, to run the grid statistics.

-_5. Collection of the grid statistics as 3D array  HDF5 data set._
+_5. Collecting of the grid statistics as 3D array  HDF5 data set._

 The collection of the grid statistics is performed by running the tool ``xdrmaps``.
 Running it without input parameters shows the help on the possible command line options.
 Currently ``xdrmaps`` processes TRR and XTC trajectories.
 Note that the XTC trajectories can be involved only in the collection of the spatial distribution of the atomic mass.
 Also note that the results obtained by parsing TRR trajectories are more smooth and reliable then the ones collected by means of XTC trajectories.